 Expansion Phases

-1. Phase I: In the 1970s, the first expansion included the development of a new terminal and supporting infrastructure.
+- Phase I: The first expansion, which began in the 1970s, included the development of a new terminal and supporting infrastructure.

-2. Phase II: The 1980s saw further growth with a second terminal for arrivals and an extension of the runway to accommodate larger aircraft.
+- Phase II: The 1980s saw further growth with a second terminal for arrivals and a runway extension to accommodate larger aircraft.

-• 2005-2010: The introduction of a new passenger terminal building (Terminal 2) increased the airport’s capacity substantially.
+- 2005-2010: The introduction of a new passenger terminal building (Terminal 2) substantially increased the airport’s capacity.

 Renovations